 Now, make the sauce.
 Heat olive oil in a saucepan and sauté onion until beginning to soften, about 3 minutes.

 Add the tomatoes and chiles, and sauté for an additional 3 minutes.
 Add the chicken broth, stir the mixture and bring to a simmer.
 Continue to cook until most of the liquid has absorbed, about 7 to 10 minutes.

 To assemble, place a tostada (fried tortilla) on a serving plate; spoon on some refried beans, top with an egg cooked any style, ranchero salsa, and a sprinkle of queso fresco.

-How to serve this dish for holiday entertaining
+How to serve this dish for a crowd

-To serve a crowd you can bake this recipe in a casserole dish like this: Baked Huevos Rancheros Casserole (Cazuela de Huevos Rancheros).
+To serve a house full of visitors you can bake this recipe in a casserole dish like this: Baked Huevos Rancheros Casserole (Cazuela de Huevos Rancheros).

 You can also set out a tostada bar and let everyone make their own plate.

-Can I make this huevos rancheros recipe vegetarian?
+Can I make these huevos rancheros recipe vegetarian?